-Apple selling iPhone 5 at $100 discount in its storesAlex Wagner - Deputy Managing Editor, News Desk
+Apple selling iPhone 5 at $100 discount in its storesAlex Wagner - Editorial Director of News and Content

 iLounge and Macworld have confirmed that Apple is now selling the iPhone 5 in its stores at a $100 discount.
 That means that the 16GB model is now available for $99 on contract, while the 32GB and 64GB flavors are priced at $199 and $299, respectively.
 Commitment-phobes can get in on the price cut fun too, as Apple is also offering the 16GB/32GB/64GB iPhone 5 models for $549/$649/$749 with no contract.